manouti/c-shell/trunk/Guolice/README.txt

 - The library of the Antlr3 C runtime according to your platform.

 The makefile includes some phony targets in case the user would like to build step-by-step without knowing the object file(s) to compile or link (e.g. compile target).

+To use the aspect dot generation please run make clean, then make aspect.

 Note: The project has been built and tested with the library provided for Windows and for Ubuntu 32bit.
 Sample graph output is in the Downloads section.